taplytics/taplytics-ios-sdk/PUSH.md

 #### Create a Notification Service Extension

 You'll need to add a Notification Service Extension to your app which is a small extension to your app that downloads the image attached to the notification and displays it as part of the notification.
-To create the extension open *File > New > Target* in Xcode and select **Notification Service Extension**.
+To create the extension open *File > New > Target* in Xcode, select **Notification Service Extension**, then name your service extension and create it with language **Swift**.

 ![image](https://github.com/taplytics/Taplytics-iOS-SDK/blob/feature/rich-push/third%20party%20integrations/notification-service-extension.png?raw=true)